Please note that the topics under discussion are intended for mature audiences. Recommended for participants ages 15 and up.

 Join the conversation!
 Share your thoughts using the hashtag #CuriosityOnStage.

-Please note that event parking will be offered free of charge.
+Please note that parking fees will be in effect.

 - 6:30 p.m. – 7 p.m.: Light refreshments and networking opportunities

 - 7 p.m. – 8:30 p.m.: Presentations and panel discussion